Kyo: That's because you threatened my life!

-- Subverted in Teresa Edgerton's The Castle of the Silver Wheel, in which Prince Tryffin pulls a Speak Now Or Forever Hold Your Peace in the nick of time to prevent Gwenlliant from being forced into an Arranged Marriage with a notoriously abusive man.
+- Invoked in Teresa Edgerton's The Castle of the Silver Wheel, in which Prince Tryffin pulls a Speak Now or Forever Hold Your Peace in the nick of time to prevent Gwenlliant from being forced into an Arranged Marriage with a notoriously abusive man.
 When asked if they have a Childhood Marriage Promise (which would constitute a pre-contract, thus acting as an impediment), Gwenlliant claims that they do — because Tryffin Cannot Tell a Lie, so she has to do it.

-- 10-year-old Tommy Bangs and Nan Harding plan to get married in Little Men; ten years later in Jo's Boys, Nan can't believe Tom still expects her to go through with it.
+- 10-year-old Tommy Bangs and Annie "Nan" Harding plan to get married in Little Men; ten years later in Jo's Boys, Nan can't believe Tom still expects her to go through with it.
 They don't; she remains unmarried but happy as a Hot Librarian, and Tommy marries his other suitor Dora.

 - The book Quest for a Maid has a scene where the 10-year-old heroine Meg rescued a 6-year-old boy, Davy, from some bullies.
 Davy was so grateful he asked her to marry him on the spot, and she accepted.
 His father overheard, and while acknowledging it was just kids playing, decided this was perfectly suitable, talked to Meg's father, and made it an Arranged Marriage.
 Davy became the Unlucky Childhood Friend later, though, when Meg reached the age when she was ready to marry but realized that Davy was still too young,and she didn't want to wait.

-- Rand al'Thor and Egwene al'Vere of the Wheel of Time were all-but promised to each other.
+- Rand al'Thor and Egwene al'Vere of The Wheel of Time were all-but promised to each other.
 They each muse on it in their internal monologues as one of the more amusingly nostalgic parts of the world they'd left behind once they'd assumed the mantles of Dragon Reborn and Amyrlin Seat, respectively.

 - In the novel Zinnia, Zinnia and Tate do this.
 They fully intend to go through with it, having been close friends for years, but a black woman and a white man in 1922 get hatred from all sides.
 They try to date other people.
 It only works for one of them.
 Who that is goes back and forth a few times before a complicated Bittersweet Ending.